Ecometrics: Labeling messages

-Shipment Miles.
 These include Food miles, and transportation miles that are used consistently in industrial processes.
 As illustrated the peer-to-peer exchange site, swapexchange, distance is a significant factor in not only the costs of a product, but also its non-renewable (and gradual renewable) energy depletion impact.

-The concept of shipment Miles shows that globalized trade should be minimized for daily purchases(i.e.: daily food), and reduced as much as possible for infrequent purchases(i.e.: Electronics).
+The concept of shipment miles shows that globalized trade should be minimized for daily purchases(i.e.: daily food), and reduced as much as possible for infrequent purchases(i.e.: Electronics).
 In the past, the limited recycling infrastructure and value of transportation energy resources has limited recycling circuits.
 Because recycling materials required new infrastructure as well as transportation resources, there was limited cycle development.
 There were also worries that materials would be downcycled.

 Non-renewable miles will become inherently unsustainable as non-renewable fuel sources diminishes and becomes increasing controversial as an environmentally destructive resource.
 The need for fuel efficient transportation methods has been recognized by the EPA and implemented through their SmartWay program.